ahoundetoungan/vMF/README.md

 # An R Package for Fast Sampling from von Mises Fisher Distribution
-The **vMF** package implements fast sampling from von Mises-Fisher distribution use the method proposed by Andrew T.A Wood (1994) <doi:10.1080/03610919408813161>.
+The **vMF** package implements fast sampling from von Mises-Fisher distribution using the method proposed by [Andrew T.A Wood (1994)](https://www.tandfonline.com/doi/abs/10.1080/03610919408813161).

 ## Installation
 ### Requirements